joBr99/nspanel-lovelace-ui/docs/card-power.md

             speed: 10
 ```

 The first two entities are shown in the middle of the card, all other entities are used around it.
+Any entity overrides (e.g. icon, color) in the first entity apply to the middle of the card.

 List of supported config keys of this card: